By Post FIS, 1 Reading Lane, E8 1GQ

 Cerebral People – a film made by young people in Hackney

-In this article we will explain a bit more about it and who helps support familes and young people who live in Hackney.
+Further down this page we will explain a bit more about Cerebral Palsy and who helps support familes and young people who live in Hackney.

-Click on the content bars below to find the answers to each question.
+Click on red bars below to find the answers to each question.

 Page last updated: 09/11/18